 In 1921 nine courageous men who made up the Foundation Committee of Sandgate Golf had a dream.
-Their dream was to convert 57 acres which was largely salt water and mangrove swamp into a golf course.
+Their dream was to convert 57 acres, the majority of which was salt water and mangrove swamp into a golf course.
 To fulfil their dream, they had to challenge the might of the high tides and this challenge has been accepted by every committee ever since.
-By the efforts of those few Foundation Members, the higher portion of the land which was not so subject to tidal influence was soon cleared and 6 holes were made available for play.
+By the efforts of these Foundation Members, the higher portion of land, not so subject to tidal influence was cleared and 6 holes were made, available for play.

 Later by the use of flood gates, the seawater was shut out of the remaining area and a further 3 holes were built with sand greens.
 Over a period of years, the sand greens were gradually replaced with grass greens and it speaks volumes for our first Greens Director, Mr H. V. Hewitt, that they were in excellent condition.
 Although subject to constant maintenance, no green was completely rebuilt until the early 1990’s.
 Whenever possible, money was made available for filling and grassing the fairways.
 The 1st and 9th fairways were filled to the present level with filling obtained at 1/- a dray load.
 As you can imagine, the first few years were difficult.
 But the club emerged into an era of reasonable prosperity which lasted until about 1940.

 World War II so affected active membership that at one time only 13 financial members were on the roll.
 The war years were undoubtedly the most critical in the Club’s history.
 The senior members at that time kept the Club alive through those dark days.
 Most notable of these stalwarts would be the late Clarrie Dixon, Past President and Life Member of the club, who was Secretary for 13 years from 1935 to 1947.
 Both Clarrie’s son Lloyd and grandson have played at Sandgate.